The combinatorial structure and value distributions of plateaued functions: Combinatorial structure of plateaued APN functions

-In particular, if $n$ is even, $F$ has at least $2(2^n-1)/3$ bent component functions. \end{proposition} In the following statement, we provide lower and upper bounds on the imbalance of plateaued APN functions and give a combinatorial characterization of functions achieving the upper and lower bounds with equality. \begin{proposition} Let $n$ be even and $F \colon \F_2^n \rightarrow \F_2^n$ be a plateaued APN function.
+In the following statement, we provide lower and upper bounds on the imbalance of plateaued APN functions and give a combinatorial characterization of functions achieving the upper and lower bounds with equality. \begin{proposition} Let $n$ be even and $F \colon \F_2^n \rightarrow \F_2^n$ be a plateaued APN function.
 Then

 The lower bound is satisfied with equality if and only if $F$ has $2(2^n-1)/3$ bent component functions and $(2^n-1)/3$ balanced component functions.
 The upper bound is satisfied with equality if and only if no component function of $F$ is balanced. \end{proposition} \begin{proof} By Proposition~\ref{prop:carlet}, $F$ has at least $2(2^n-1)/3$ bent component functions.
 Since bent functions cannot be balanced, we have for these components $\langle b,F \rangle$ that $W_F(b,0)^2=2^n$.
 Thus